Online Registration http://www.123contactform.com/form-1076817/Online-Event-Registration-Form

 HRC Prevention is working to develop and maintain youth mentoring programs in two area schools; Martinsville and Crestwood.
 The mentoring programs work to introduce middle school students to mentors from their community.
 The program is currently school based, with mentors being asked to dedicate one hour per week for one-on-one mentoring with their selected student.
 Interested parties must pass a background check, drug test, and an interview process.
 HRC Prevention Specialists receive training by the DHS (Department of Human Services) and are active in establishing the mentor/mentee relationship.
 HRC Prevention is currently seeking mentors in both Clark and Edgar Counties.
 Interested parties are encouraged to contact the Prevention staff for more information.

-HRC Prevention works in conjunction with the local CAMA Coalition, which focuses on preventing youth substance abuse in Edgar and Clark Counties.
-Within CAMA, HRC Prevention works to develop and set agendas, facilitate monthly meetings, plan the annual Prevention Providers breakfast, and works within the community to outreach and facilitate strategic prevention framework.
-CAMA meetings are open to the public and community members are encouraged to attend.
+HRC Prevention works in conjunction with the Coalition, which focuses on preventing youth substance abuse in Edgar and Clark Counties.
+HRC Prevention works to develop and set agendas, facilitate monthly meetings, plan the annual Prevention Providers breakfast, and works within the community to outreach and facilitate strategic prevention framework.
+Coalition meetings are open to the public and community members are encouraged to attend.

 In addition to YPE, mentoring, and coalition involvement, HRC Prevention hosts a local summer program for children and young adults at Highland Court in Paris, IL.
 The summer program includes weekly activities, crafts, games, education, guest speakers, and more.

 Illinois Department of Health and Human Services: http://www.dhs.state.il.us/page.aspx

 “Funding provided in whole or in part by the